 A study of the integration of reading and writing in the content areas, with emphasis on vocabulary strategies and process writing.
 The field component of this class will provide the opportunity for students to apply a variety of reading and writing strategies.
+Pre-requisite: Admission to Teacher Education.
 Spring.